The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Notes

 Keto & Diabetic-Friendly: This recipe works beautifully for both keto and diabetic meal plans.
-With only 12g of total carbohydrates and 4g of fiber per serving, you’re looking at just 8g net carbs—well within keto guidelines.
+With only 12g of total carbohydrates and 4g of fiber per serving, you’re looking at just 8g net carbs, which is well within keto guidelines.
 Compare that to 40-50g carbs in traditional pasta versions!

 Perfect Keto Macros: Each serving delivers 14g fat, 32g protein, and 8g net carbs.
-That’s approximately 42% fat, 43% protein, and 16% carbs—an excellent ratio for maintaining ketosis while getting plenty of satiating protein.
+That’s approximately 42% fat, 43% protein, and 16% carbs, being an excellent ratio for maintaining ketosis while getting plenty of satiating protein.

-Blood Sugar Friendly: The lean turkey offers high-quality protein (32g per serving) which helps stabilize glucose levels and promotes satiety.
+Blood Sugar Friendly: The lean turkey provides high-quality protein (32g per serving), which helps stabilize blood sugar levels and promotes satiety.
 Zucchini noodles provide fiber and nutrients with minimal impact on blood sugar.
 The recipe contains no added sugars.

 Macro Breakdown Per Serving: 298 calories | 8g net carbs | 32g protein | 14g fat | 4g fiber